AlistairHopkins92/AlistairHopkins92.github.io/projects/index.md

 ‘Come Ride With Me’ is a responsive website for sharing lifts built as my second project at GA.
 A user may list a journey of their own in order to advertise a place in their car to other users.
 Or a user may search listed journeys to find a cheap ride between any two major cities.

+To log in, feel free to try the facebook authentication through the register option.
+This may or may not work depending on what changes Facebook make to their authentication services.

 [Link to project 2 GitHub](https://github.com/AlistairHopkins92/wdi-project-2)